Financing & Leasing is available on this vehicle, for more details please visit our financing & leasing page here.

 • 2005 Modena Cento Hore

-Sometime in 2005, the car was involved in an accident and came into our possession.
+In 2005, the car was involved in an accident and came into our possession.
 While at Redline Maserati 300S Chassis #3070 received a complete frame off period-correct restoration and is currently available for purchase.